Copper Construction Details

 - Copper is a classic, rustic material best known for its durability and anti-bacterial properties.

 - Reddish-brown in appearance, matte copper will develop a patina similar to brick in color.
 Professionally patinated copper will be darker and will appear more uniform in color than copper given the opportunity to develop its patina naturally.

-- Both matte and patinated copper have a "living finish" and will continue to evolve through the lifetime of the countertop.
+- Both matte and patinated copper has a "living finish" and will continue to evolve through the lifetime of the countertop.

 What can I expect?

 - Over time, your countertop will acquire a unique “pattern of use.”
 Areas used most frequently will appear lighter and smoother than areas that are used less frequently, which will appear darker.

 - Copper countertops are not and are not meant to represent a monolithic surface.
 As such, you can expect to see slight imperfections in the countertop surface are normal and to be expected.

 - An artisanal metal, copper countertops may show slight scratches, pinholes, and soldering marks that add to its country charm.

 - This level of charm makes each and every copper countertop unique, and no two will look exactly alike.

 - Depending on the size and shape of your countertop, a non-welded butt seam may be required.